D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-spheres.txt

 Sphere systems

 - for Faiths & Powers and Deities of Faerun mods
+- tested with FnP v0.84.5
+- tested with DoF v1.9.8
-- The lists here are accurate for v2.3+
+- The lists here are accurate for v2.3+ of this mod.

+FnP note: The multiclass Cleric kits are currently not compatible with the beta versions of FnP.
+Use v0.84.5 if you want to use the multiclass kits with FnP.

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------